 This particular trick is employed so rampantly throughout the safe industry that it merits its own page in this guide.
 Though the trick is most common in mid level safes, it can even be found in certain high end luxury safes.

 Take for instance the fine looking robust safe featured here.
 This is a top of the line luxury safe equipped with fine hardwood jewelry drawers, an advanced electronics package, and brass trim.
 This safe sells for well over 60 thousand dollars.

 But is a safe this finely constructed worthy of such a grand expenditure?

-The massively thick fortified door coupled with five HUGE 2 inch diameter locking bolts would suggest so.
+The massively thick fortified door coupled with five HUGE two inch diameter locking bolts would suggest so.
 A very impressive looking safe indeed.

 Such a splendid safe deserves closer inspection.

-And by the way... there sure seems to be a lot of empty space occupying the majority of this doors perceived massiveness.
-Why the only solid filled area is the front panel, but how can they manage to stuff the protective steel plating and the firewall material into such a thin layer of space?
+In their place there appears to be a lot of empty space occupying the majority of this door's perceived massiveness.
+The only solid filled area is the front panel, but how can they manage to stuff the protective steel plating and the firewall material into such a thin layer of space?
 That's not really possible is it?
-Perhaps this copious empty space better explains the safes markedly low weight.
+Perhaps this copious empty space better explains the safe's markedly low weight.

 There are many things here that just aren't adding up.
-I believe this calls for an even closer look.
+This calls for an even closer look.